Posted: Thu 20th Aug 2020

-Simon Thompson, Pro Member of Enterprise Nation and forecast specialist at Edge Forecast, highlights what really makes a difference when it comes to effective financial projections for your business.
+What really makes a difference when it comes to making effective financial projections for your business?

-The truth is none of us has got a crystal ball.
-So it's as well to remember that, strange as it sounds, financial projections are not actually about predicting the future.
+The truth is no-one has a crystal ball.
+So remember that, strange as it sounds, financial projections aren't actually about predicting the future.

-They're about understanding and communicating the key financial issues you face.
-They're a map of the territory, not a route-plan.
+In fact, they're about understanding and communicating the key financial issues you face.
+They're a map of the territory, not a roadmap.
 So just as you have a written business plan which is a vision or story of a possible future, you need to tell the financial side of that story and show it all adds up.

-Keeping the objectives in mind should help you avoid the worst mistakes you can make when putting together numbers, but here are some pointers to six important things people routinely get wrong.
+Keeping the objectives in mind should help you avoid the worst mistakes you can make when putting together numbers.

 We've all seen Dragons' Den.
 You know what happens when you don't understand your own numbers; it's never pretty!

 The same is true of 'direct costs' (or 'cost of sales').
-These costs relate directly to revenue on the basis of some assumption (for example credit card commissions may be an average of say 2.5% of revenue), and again this cost should be 'modelled' on the basis of this assumption.
+These costs relate directly to revenue on the basis of some assumption (for example, credit card commissions may be an average of, say, 2.5% of revenue).
+Again, you should model this cost on the basis of this assumption.
 Apart from anything else it's useful if your direct costs respond automatically if you change your revenue projections.

-And importantly, make sure all your key assumptions are set out clearly somewhere in the final reports.
+And, importantly, make sure to set out all your key assumptions clearly somewhere in the final reports.

-As someone who has to look at a lot of other people's financials in my job, I implore you: please remember that you're usually doing this to give these numbers to someone to read!
-You'd be amazed how many people spend weeks constructing the most convoluted spreadsheets without giving a second thought to actually being able to produce anything someone can actually read!
+Remember that you're usually doing this to give these numbers to someone to read!
+You'd be amazed how many people spend weeks constructing the most convoluted spreadsheets without giving a second thought to actually being able to produce anything someone can read.

 Make sure the document is properly paginated, clearly labelled and actually legible both on screen and when printed.
-Always create a pdf file and never circulate a raw spreadsheet unless specifically asked for it.
+Always create a PDF file and never circulate a raw spreadsheet unless someone specifically asks for it.

-So often, financial forecasts are produced just because a lender or investor has demanded them.
-This always strikes me as odd.
-If there's one person who has more need to understand the basic nature of your business finances and whether it looks viable, who has more invested in its future success and who is more dependent on it, it's you!
+So often, businesses produce financial forecasts just because a lender or investor has demanded them.
+But if there's one person who has more need to understand the basic nature of your business finances and whether it looks viable, who has more invested in its future success and who is more dependent on it, it's you!

 Even if you're not looking to raise money, even if you think it's really small and can't go wrong, create a simple financial model for your business and run the numbers.
 For your own sake!